-The Interconnected Island option retained for Decision Gate 3 has the same following component mix-:a goo MW Labrador Island HVdc link, a total of ten 50 MW CTs (combustion turbines) installed of which three are replacements, and one 170 MW CCCT-(combined cycle combustion turbines).
+The Interconnected Island option retained the same component mix-a 900 MW Labrador Island HVdc link, ten 50 MW CTs, and one 170 MW CCCT.
 There was some realignment of the generating station at Muskrat Falls as a result of detailed design modeling.
-Nalcor also decided to increase the size of the Soldiers

-Pond synchronous condensers to 175 MVar each rather than convert Holyrood units 1 and 2 to specified the size of the synchronous condensers to support the Labrador Island Link HVdc system.
+Nalcor also decided to increase the size of the Soldiers Pond synchronous condensers to 175 MVar each rather than convert Holyrood units 1 and 2 to synchronous condensers to support the Labrador Island Link HVdc system.